play-co/facebook/README.md

 Returns
 :    1. `void`

 The `next` callback function first argument is an error code on error, or falsey if the call succeeded.
-On success, the second argument will be a `result` object containing the results of the FQL query.
+On success, the second argument will be a `result` array containing each of the results of the FQL query.
+If you only request one result object it will be the first element of the array.

 Example usage: